 Having a loved one who often acts narcissistic, or is diagnosed with narcissistic personality disorder, is not always easy, but we can find ways to work through it.
 A therapist can be an amazing ally in finding support outside of your relationship in order to do what is best for you.
 Within therapy you may be able to grow and overcome challenges within your relationships, as well as begin to understand ways to put your own needs first, identify stressors, or even improve sleeping habits.

 Before you got married, you may have been warned that marriage is hard.
 However, if you’re married to a narcissist, that statement can be even more true.
 The challenges in a relationship with a narcissist are unique from other relationships.
 But it doesn’t mean that your relationship can’t work.
-The tips below can help you learn how to interact with a husband who has a narcissist personality disorder.
+The tips below can help you learn how to interact with a husband who has a narcissist personality disorder, and how an online therapist can help.

 What is narcissistic personality disorder?